 What the actual job will look like depends heavily on your education and experience.

 All counselors can expect to assess clients' addictions and behaviors, as well as any other underlying mental health issues.
 From there, the counselor will develop a plan of action aimed at benefitting not only the client, but their family, friends, and employer.

 Addiction counselors often work one-on-one with clients in a therapeutic setting.
 Here, they'll work to uncover the triggers or causes of alcoholism or drug abuse.
 Counselors without a master’s degree will need to work under supervision, while those with an advanced degree may work on their own.

-Types of Licensure in Pennsylvania
+Types of Licensing in Pennsylvania - Associate & Independent Counselors

 Pennsylvania has four primary levels of certification.
 Each level has a different set of requirements they must meet, but the main difference lies in candidates’ education level and how many hours of supervised practice they must complete to earn their certificate.

 This addiction credential does not require a degree, is international in scope and reciprocal, and meets the state staffing requirements.